Dialectical Behavioral Therapy (DBT)Program

 For our adult clients, we follow the model as developed by Marsha Linehan and tought at her training institute, Behavioral Tech.

+For adolescent clients and their families, our adaptation follows the work of Alec Miller and Jill Rathus, who originally modified DBT for use with adolescents and young adults.
 Some traits of borderline personality disorder that may be of concern include: an unstable sense of self, unstable interpersonal relationships, inappropriate or uncontrollable anger or other emotions, serious mood swings, recurrent self-harm or and/or suicide attempts, chronic feelings of emptiness, and impulsivity that puts the teen at risk.
 Clients referred to the DBT Program typically have many or all of the problems listed above, which can lead to difficulties fulfilling their obligations at work or in school, socially, and at home.
 This perpetuates their negative ideas about themselves.

 Services